Helen Barry: Early theatrical career

 Barry first appeared on stage as Princess Fortinbrasse in Dion Boucicault and James Planché's Babil and Bijou at the Theatre Royal, Covent Garden in 1872.
 She also appeared there in This Evening at Seven.
 She was then at the Royal Court Theatre until 1873.
 In March of that year she created the role of Selene, the fairy queen, in The Happy Land, a successful Victorian burlesque by W. S. Gilbert and Gilbert Arthur à Beckett.
 Later that year, she took the role of Margaret Hayes in Tom Taylor's play, Arkwright's Wife, at the Theatre Royal in Leeds.
 When the piece moved to the Globe Theatre in London, Barry moved with it.
 The Times wrote that she "has all the force required by the arduous character of Margaret, and she expresses the tenderer emotions with good effect".

 Barry next took on the role of Edith Dombey in a play called Heart's Delight, adapted from Dombey and Son.
 She played at the Gaiety Theatre, London, as Armande in Led Astray by Boucicault, in 1874, before touring outside London briefly.
 She next took the lead in Around the World in 80 days at the Princess's Theatre in 1875.
-She played the leading role in Heartsease, by James Mortimer, at the same theatre in 1875.
+She played the leading role in Heartsease, a bowdlerized adaptation of Alexander Dumas fils's The Lady of the Camellias by James Mortimer, at the same theatre in 1875.
 In 1876, she appeared adaptations of two French plays at the Haymarket Theatre and the Standard Theatre, and in Lady Clancarty by Tom Taylor, and the next year she played in The Lady of Lyons and The School for Scandal.
 Other important roles in the 1870s included Lady Macbeth and Lady Teazle, both at the Theatre Royal, Edinburgh.
 She appeared in the breeches role of Abdallah in The Forty Thieves, a burlesque at the Gaiety Theatre, in 1878.